Voting Rules for Accurate Democracy Voting Systems. Rules Introduction Lesson Plans Workshop

 they organize voters and lift the number supporting:

-Center a Chairperson from a plurality to a majority;
+Center a Chairperson from a plurality to a majority of voters,

 Center a Policy from a one-sided to an over-all majority.